-Your course will be delivered at the University Centre Leeds using teaching rooms and laboratory facilities that were constructed in 2017 specifically to enhance the Higher Education science provision.
+Your course will be delivered at the University Centre of Leeds City College using teaching rooms and laboratory facilities that were constructed in 2017 specifically to enhance the Higher Education science provision at the college.

-You will have access to a number of textbooks and journals in both printed and electronic format through the University Centre library.
+You will have access to a number of text books and journals in both printed and electronic format through the University Centre library.
 There is also a dedicated study area with both Apple Macintosh and PC computers and access to laptop and Chromebook computers as required.